ADP official logo ADP

 Company history and background logo History and Background

-Automatic Data Processing, Inc. (ADP) was founded in 1949 by Henry Taub as Automatic Payrolls, Inc. The company started by providing payroll processing services to small businesses.
-It has since evolved into a global leader in human capital management (HCM) solutions.
-Key milestones include its IPO in 1961, expansion into international markets, and significant acquisitions that broadened its service offerings in areas like benefits administration and talent management.
-ADP has consistently adapted to technological advancements and changing regulatory landscapes to maintain its market leadership.
+Automatic Data Processing, Inc. (ADP) was founded in 1949 by Henry Taub.
+Initially, it focused on providing payroll processing services for small businesses.
+Over the decades, ADP has evolved into a global leader in human capital management (HCM) solutions, expanding its offerings to include HR, benefits administration, talent management, and more.
+Key milestones include its IPO in 1961 and significant acquisitions that broadened its service portfolio and geographic reach.

 Company business area logo Core Business Areas

-• Small Business Solutions: ADP provides a comprehensive suite of payroll, HR, and benefits administration solutions tailored for small businesses, typically with fewer than 50 employees.
-This includes payroll processing, tax filing, time tracking, HR support, and basic benefits administration.
+• Employer Services: ADP offers a comprehensive suite of payroll, HR, tax, and benefits administration solutions for businesses of all sizes.
+This includes payroll processing, compliance management, HR outsourcing, and retirement services.

 leadership logo Leadership and Structure